 To make the Victoria sponge:

-- Preheat the oven to 325 degrees (F) and generously grease and line two 8-inch cake pans with parchment paper.
+- Preheat the oven to 325 degrees (F), generously grease, and line two 8-inch cake pans with parchment paper.

-- In a large bowl, sift together the tapioca starch, sorghum flour, brown rice flour, baking powder, xanthan gum, and sea salt.
+- Sift together the tapioca starch, sorghum flour, brown rice flour, baking powder, xanthan gum, and sea salt in a large bowl.

 - Combine the almond milk and vanilla extract.

-- Beat the egg whites (137g) using an electric mixer until trails start to form in the foam.
-Slowly add ¼ cup (51g) of the caster sugar to the whites, in four different increments, beating well after each addition.
-Continue to beat until stiff peaks form, about 3-5 minutes, depending on mixer and speed.
+- Beat the egg whites (137g) using an electric mixer until trails form in the foam.
+Next, slowly add ¼ cup (51g) of the caster sugar to the whites in four increments, beating well after each addition.
+Continue to beat until stiff peaks form, about 3-5 minutes, depending on the mixer and speed.

-- To the bowl with the egg yolks, add the remaining 1 cup (203g) of caster sugar.
+- Add the remaining 1 cup (203g) of caster sugar to the bowl with the egg yolks.
 Beat the yolks and sugar until pale yellow and thick, about 2-3 minutes.

 - Now sift in a third of the flour, and pour in a third of the almond milk.
 Fold until combined.
 Continue this step until all ingredients are folded in and combined.
 When you feel like you finally have all the flour lumps incorporated, fold a few more times.